redruin1/factorio-draftsman/docs/source/index.rst

 * Unique entity ID's to make identification easier.
 * Querying blueprint contents by area, name, type, as well as other criteria.
+* The grouping of entities for aid in structure and design.
 * Verbose warnings for modifications on import normally ignored by Factorio.

-Draftsman is also unique in that it emulates the `Factorio data lifecycle <https://lua-api.factorio.com/latest/Data-Lifecycle.html>`_ directly, extracting all data that the modules uses directly from `Wube's public repository <https://github.com/wube/factorio-data>`_.
+Draftsman is also unique in that it emulates the `Factorio data lifecycle <https://lua-api.factorio.com/latest/Data-Lifecycle.html>`_ directly, extracting all data that the module uses directly from `Wube's public repository <https://github.com/wube/factorio-data>`_.
 This ensures a direct continuity between Factorio's data and Draftsman, which makes the module much easier to maintain over specific Factorio versions, as well as over time.
 By emulating the data-lifecycle in this manner, Draftsman is also the first package of this type to allow mod support *built-in*.

-Draftsman is cross-platform, and guaranteed to work on versions of Python >= 2.7.
+Draftsman is cross-platform, and guaranteed to work on the latest versions of Python 2 and 3.
 Draftsman is also guaranteed to work with versions of Factorio 1.0 and up.
 Prior to that most functionality *should* still work, but your mileage may vary.